cran/rsi/README.md

 - A **r**aster **s**tack **i**ntegration method for combining multiple
   rasters containing distinct data sets into a single raster stack.

+The functions in rsi are designed around letting you use the tools you’re familiar with to process raster data using compute that you control – whether that means grabbing imagery with your laptop to add some context to a map, or grabbing tranches of data to a virtual server hosted near your data provider for lightning fast downloads.
+The outputs from rsi functions are standard objects – usually the file paths of raster files saved to your hard drive – meaning it’s easy to incorporate rsi into broader spatial data processing workflows.

 ## Installation

 You can install rsi via: